CIP-FS25-106/CIP_FS25_106/README.md

 ## Conclusion

-The Swiss Transport API reveals important limitations in current public transport data availability that impact delay analysis.
-Despite collecting extensive data from January to April 2025, the absence of actual arrival timestamps in both API endpoints created an insurmountable obstacle for accurate delay calculating using current data.

-This experience highlights a critical gap between data availability and analytical requirements for transportation research.
-While the APIs provide comprehensive schedule information, they lack the essential actual timing data needed for meaningful delay analysis.
-Future efforts might benefit from direct collaboration with Swiss Federal Railways to access more complete timing data, or from enhancing the existing APIs to include the missing actual arrival timestamp information.
+Our project encountered significant obstacles with the Swiss Transport API, which lacks critical actual arrival timestamp data.
+Despite these challenges, our historical data analysis provides valuable insights into Swiss train delay patterns.
+Future research would benefit from direct collaboration with SBB to access more complete timing data.

 ## Setup and Installation